Class AssertionErrorJobContext

 You may want to subclass this class instead of

-implementing JobContext
+implementing JobContext directly

 to make your subclass cope with new methods

-in JobContext
+in JobContext.-

 Constructor Summary